Report: New York Stock Exchange owner bids to buy eBay

 NEW YORK (AP) — The owner of the New York Stock Exchange has made an offer to buy online marketplace eBay Inc., the Wall Street Journal reported Tuesday.

-The Journal said International Exchange Inc. is valuing eBay at more than $30 billion, compared to eBay’s value of around $28 billion before the report.
+The Journal said Intercontinental Exchange Inc. is valuing eBay at more than $30 billion, compared to eBay’s value of around $28 billion before the report.

 The newspaper cited people familiar with the matter who were not named.

-Note: This story has been updated to correct the name of ICE.
-It’s Intercontinental Exchange, not International Exchange.